 In a case of an emergency, you may e-mail your assignment to me prior the start time of the class to get full credit.
-Documentation of the emergency will be expected on professional letterhead.
+Documentation of the emergency will be expected on professional letterhead the same day.
 Please do not send me work if you are running late.
 It must constitute an emergency.